Surgical Procedures: Breast Reconstruction

 What is the difference between immediate and delayed reconstruction?

-Many patients prefer to have reconstruction done (or at least the process started) at the same time as their mastectomy for a number of reasons.
+Many patients prefer to have reconstruction done (or at least the process started) at the same time as their mastectomy for several reasons.
 If you have breast reconstruction done at the same time as your mastectomy, this is called immediate reconstruction.
 Delayed reconstruction is the term used if you have the mastectomy done first, then wait for reconstruction to be done months, or even years, later.
-Possible benefits of immediate reconstruction include decreasing your overall number of surgeries and recovery time, better chance of optimal cosmetic result and, for many women, there is a psychological benefit to immediately pursuing reconstruction.
+Benefits of immediate reconstruction include decreasing your overall number of surgeries and recovery time, better chance of optimal cosmetic result and, for many women, there is a psychological benefit to immediately pursuing reconstruction.

 Are all women candidates for immediate breast reconstruction?